WebAssembly/website/news/2025-03-27-spectec/index.md

 language (for some definition of "natural").
 Both formulations complement each
-other: where the mathematical formulation is _declarative_ and amenable to formal methods and quick iteration, the prose formulation is _algorithmic_ and more accessible to a broader audience of "casual" readers.
+other: where the mathematical formulation is _declarative_ and amenable to formal methods and quick iteration, the prose formulation is _algorithmic_ and more accessible to a broader audience of readers.

 However, with that we also created a new problem for ourselves: We now have doubled the work that spec and proposal authors have to do.
 They have to write